Kevin McCarthy on 'Fox & Friends': Biden border crisis now becoming 'human tragedy'

 One reporter noted that it’s been three weeks since Psaki was first asked about access for journalists inside facilities: "Why are we still not seeing any images inside these facilities?"

-"The DHS oversees the Border Patrol facilities, and we want to work with them to ensure we can do respecting the privacy and obviously the health protocols required by COVID," the press secretary said.
+"The DHS oversees the Border Patrol facilities, and we want to work with them to ensure we can respect the privacy and obviously the health protocols required by COVID," the press secretary said.

 The reporter noted that the administration has not yet released photos either.

-"Again we remain committed to sharing with all of you data on the number of kids crossing the border, the steps we're taking, the work we're doing to open up facilities, our own bar we're setting for ourselves, improving the and expediting the timeline and the treatment of these children," Psaki said.
+"Again, we remain committed to sharing with all of you data on the number of kids crossing the border, the steps we're taking, the work we're doing to open up facilities, our own bar we're setting for ourselves, improving and expediting the timeline and the treatment of these children," Psaki said.
 "And we remain committed to transparency.
 I don't have an update for you on the timeline for access, but it's certainly something we support."

 CLICK HERE TO GET THE FOX NEWS APP